P3DCAT/PandoraPalettizer/README.md

 Pandora Palettizer is a tool that can be used to automatically convert textures.boo files into FULL RESOLUTION palettes!

-This tool is a very important cornerstone for the Toontown Texture Restoration Project.
+This tool is a very important cornerstone of the Toontown Texture Restoration Project.

 The idea of this project is simple.